 I am an associate editor of Accounting and Business Research (ABR, 3*) and the British Accounting Review (BAR, 3*).
 I am also an an editorial board member of the Accounting Auditing and Accountability Journal (AAAJ, 3*).
-My work is published in highly regarded journals and I am the winner of the Mary Parker Follett Award for the best paper published in the Accounting, Auditing and Accountability Journal in 2011.
-The award is granted annually by the journal’s editors and members of the advisory board.
-AAAJ is one of the discipline’s leading academic journals.
-Reflecting the interdisciplinary orientation of the journal, the awards are named in memory of Mary Parker Follett, a pioneer in the field of management and in the accountability literature, who was international and interdisciplinary in her focus.
+My work is published in highly regarded journals.
+I won the Mary Parker Follett Award for the best paper published in the Accounting, Auditing and Accountability Journal for 2011.
+Reflecting the interdisciplinary orientation of the journal, the award is named in memory of Mary Parker Follett, a pioneer in the field of management and accountability literature, who was international and interdisciplinary in her focus.
 Another of my papers published in the Accounting, Auditing and Accountability Journal was selected by the journal’s editorial team as a Highly Commended paper in 2015.
 In 2017, I was the joint winner of the Accounting, Auditing & Accountability Journal award for outstanding reviewer in the 2016 year of the journal.